The Walking Dead: A New Frontier: Development

 When Telltale Games acquired the right to make video games based on The Walking Dead comics, they signed a contract for a "multi-year, multi-platform, multi-title" license.
 This license went into effect after the success of the first season of The Walking Dead, when Telltale commissioned a second series of games based on the franchise.
 The first season was considered highly successful, helping to revitalize the adventure game genre which had been in decline since the mid-1990s, with Telltale being recognized as one of the top development studios in 2012.

-During an interview on IGN's Up at Noon, writer Gary Whitta teased more The Walking Dead from Telltale sooner than later.
-"You won't have to wait for season two to play more Walking Dead", he claimed.
-"I can tell you what you already know, which is season two is coming.
-There's not much to say because it really is very early... it's a way off", said Whitta.
-"But, knowing that it's a way off, and knowing that people are hungry for more Walking Dead there may very well be more Walking Dead from Telltale before season two.
-We may have a little something extra for you between season one and two".
-Whitta continued to tease that something is in the works right now "that will make the wait for season two slightly less agonizing".
-This was revealed at the 2013 Electronic Entertainment Expo in June 2013 to be an additional episode called The Walking Dead: 400 Days that is available as downloadable content for the first season.
-It introduces five new characters that journalists expect to carry into Season Two.
-400 Days will use data about the player's decisions in season one, and decisions made in 400 Days will carry into Season Two.

-Telltale's Sean Ainsworth and Dennis Lenart stated that the third season features a "new angle" from the story.
-It was confirmed by Robert Kirkman that Clementine would return for Season 3.
-Robert Kirkman also said the game would almost be at the same point as the current comic timeline.
-He also said more comic-related events would happen.
-During a 2015 E3 Discussion with Greg Miller and Job Stauffer, Stauffer implied that Season 3 was "a long ways off" and "considerably larger" than previous games.
-Stauffer hinted that some Comic Series characters would appear in Season 3.
+Telltale's Sean Ainsworth and Dennis Lenart stated that the third season featured a "new angle" from the story.
+It was confirmed by Robert Kirkman that Clementine would return in Season 3.
+During an E3 2015 discussion with Greg Miller and Job Stauffer, Stauffer implied that Season 3 was "a long ways off" and "considerably larger" than previous games.
+Stauffer hinted that some characters from the comic would appear in Season 3.